A week ago somebody asked me if boiled honey was toxic. She knows that heating honey kills the enzymes and even makes it toxic! I was somehow shocked.

 Reactions and added substances that occur after heating.

 Maillard reactions.
-I don’t suppose non-chemists formation people know what are these.
-We don’t need to know the name of the process of browning our meat, right?
-As long as it gets flavor, brown color and taste, we don’t care what chemical reactions happens there.
+I don’t suppose non-chemists know what these are.
+We don’t need to know the name of the process during which our meat turns to brown.
+As long as it gets flavor, taste and a brown color, we don’t care what chemical reactions happen there.

 Honey processing at high temperatures or its prolonged storage triggers the Maillard reaction that ultimately is responsible for a formation of high molecular weight polymerized brown pigments called melanoidins.